-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

 slow, fast, or pounding heartbeats;

-Less serious Tegretol side effects may include:
+Common Tegretol side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.